sebapersson/petab_sciml/docs/src/format.md

 ## [Mapping Table](@id mapping_table)

 All neural networks are assigned an Id in the PEtab problem [YAML](@ref YAML_file) file.
-A neural network Id is not considered a valid PEtab identifier, to prevent confusion regarding what its refers to (e.g., parameters, inputs, outputs).
-Consequently, every neural network input, parameter, and output referenced in the PEtab problem must be defined in the mapping table under `modelEntityId` and mapped to a PEtab identifier.
-All neural networks are assigned an Id in the PEtab problem [YAML](@ref YAML_file) file.
 A neural network Id is not considered a valid PEtab identifier, to avoid confusion about what it refers to (e.g., parameters, inputs, outputs).
-Consequently, every neural network input, parameter, and output referenced in the PEtab problem must be defined under `modelEntityId` in the mapping table and mapped to a PEtab identifier.
-For the `PEtabEntityId` column the same rules as in PEtab v2 applies, and additionally array file Ids defined in the [YAML](@ref YAML_file) file are considered valid PEtab entities.
+Consequently, every neural network input, parameter, and output referenced in the PEtab problem must be defined under `modelEntityId` and mapped to a PEtab identifier.
+For the `PEtabEntityId` column the same rules as in PEtab v2 apply, and additionally array file Ids defined in the [YAML](@ref YAML_file) file are considered valid PEtab entities.

 ### `modelEntityId` [STRING, REQUIRED]